 - Impairment – Teens and some young adults may not be old enough to consume alcohol, but that has done little to stop the many young drivers who harm themselves and others in drunk driving accidents.
 Texas has a zero tolerance DWI policy for minor drivers for a reason, and parents need to ensure their child understands both the criminal risks, and the consequences of accidents that can injure and kill others.
 Make ground rules with your child, and ensure they know that driving under the influence of alcohol, marijuana, and even prescription medications should simply never happen.
 For parents who may be more open, it’s worth discussing alternatives for safer rides to ensure that a young adult is making responsible decisions when faced with the prospect of getting behind the wheel while impaired.

 - Risk-taking – Risk taking and being young may go hand in hand, but it can be devastating behind the wheel.
 Teens should always understand that speed limits exist for a reason, and that they need to adjust their speed given certain conditions, including an increase in traffic, school or construction zones, parking lots, and other areas where slower speeds reduce risks of wrecks.
 Additionally, it is important for new drivers to understand that they should always scan their surroundings prior to pulling out into traffic, making a turn, or changing lanes.

 At Scott H. Palmer, P.C., our Addison, TX personal injury attorneys know that even when young drivers make every effort to drive safely and responsibly, they can still suffer harm when others are negligent.
 Our legal team represents victims, including teen drivers, who have been harmed in car accidents caused by the negligence of other drivers.
-If you have a potential case to discuss, contact us for a FREE consultation.
+If you have a potential case to discuss, contact us for a consultation.